F1rst-Unicorn/stocks/README.md

 ## Contributing

 Get in touch with me, if you are interested in contributing.
+Issues can be reported to stocks æt njsm.de.